Denise Doring VanBuren

 Denise Doring VanBuren is an American civic leader, clubwoman, and former beauty pageant titleholder.
 She was crowned Miss Teen New York in 1979.
 VanBuren served as the 45th President General of the National Society Daughters of the American Revolution from 2019 to 2022.

 Early life and education

 VanBuren grew up in Troy, New York.
-She is a related to Hannah Van Buren, the wife of U.S. President Martin Van Buren, and a descendant of Jacob Plattner, a miller from Columbia County who fought in the New York Militia during the American Revolutionary War.
+She is related to Hannah Van Buren, the wife of U.S. President Martin Van Buren, and a descendant of Jacob Plattner, a miller from Columbia County who fought in the New York Militia during the American Revolutionary War.

 In 1979, she graduated from Catholic Central High School.
 That same year, she was crowned Miss Teen New York.

 VanBuren graduated from St. Bonaventure University in 1983 with a degree in journalism, and then went on to obtain a Masters in Business Administration from Mount Saint Mary College in 1997.

 Professional work

 In 1993, VanBuren joined the media relations group at Central Hudson Gas & Electric Corporation in Poughkeepsie, NY.
 She became a Vice President in 2000, ultimately serving as Vice President of Public Relations from 1993 to her retirement from that organization, effective January 2020.